Nancy Drew Mystery Stories: Publishing history

-In 1979, after a court battle between the Stratemeyer Syndicate and Grosset & Dunlap, the original publishers (in hardback) of the first 56 Nancy Drew titles, publication rights to new stories were granted to Simon & Schuster.
+In 1979, the Stratemeyer Syndicate left Grosset & Dunlap over contractual and creative disputes, transferring their operations to Simon & Schuster.
+An ensuing legal battle resolved in 1982 with a court granting Grosset & Dunlap the right to continue publishing the first 56 Nancy Drew titles in hardback, and the publication rights of new stories to Simon & Schuster, or whomever the Syndicate chose.
 Titles from #57, The Triple Hoax (1979), were thereafter published primarily in paperback.

-Books #57–78 were initially printed under Simon & Schuster's children's imprint Wanderer as digest sized paperbacks (although some were also later published in the regular mass market paperback format, which was also the format of choice for some foreign editions, such as the British releases by Armada).
-Limited numbers of hardback editions are also known to have been produced, mostly for libraries.

-Beginning in 1979, the titles were presented in set cover format referred to as the "Arch" design, with sixteen covers drawn by Ruth Sanderson.
-Twenty-two titles were also reprinted under the Wanderer imprint in a new "checkerboard" design before the series moved, from #79 on, to the new Minstrel imprint, whereupon they received still newer covers in the "checkerboard" design.
-The series ultimately moved again to Simon & Schuster's Aladdin Paperbacks imprint beginning with #164, undergoing two further cover revamps, "White" and "Paint".
+The company initially printed titles under their children's imprint Wanderer, utilizing digest sized paperbacks.
+Titles were presented in a set cover format referred to as the "Arch" design, with sixteen covers drawn by Ruth Sanderson.
+Wanderer redesigned and rereleased covers with a new "checkerboard" design before the series moved, from #79 on, to the new Minstrel imprint that continued the "checkerboard" design until #128, moving to a standardized book cover with the series logo and book title on a white background.
+The series ultimately moved again to Simon & Schuster's Aladdin Paperbacks imprint beginning with #164, with a new design of the Nancy Drew silhouette logo printed over cover art.

+Several foreign editions utilized a mass market paperback format, such as the British releases by Armada).